 Additionally, we have included information on key risk areas the Athletic Department should be aware of in your strategic planning.
 We are available to discuss these risks as they relate to your organization's financial stability and future planning.

 If you have questions at any point, please connect with us:

-- Andrea Jansen, Partner: andrea.jansen@bakertilly.com or +1 (608) 240 2338 - John Rader, Firm Director: john.rader@bakertilly.com or +1 (608) 240 2431
+- Andrea Jansen, Partner: andrea.iansen@bakertillv.com or +1 (608) 240 2338 - John Rader, Director: john.rader@bakertillv.com or +1 (608) 240 2431

 Sincerely,